Sopranist

+Maayan Licht is a notable sopranist.

 A sopranist (also known as male soprano) is a male singer who is able to sing in vocal tessitura of a soprano, usually through falsetto or head voice technique.
 This voice type is a specific kind of countertenor.

 In rare cases an adult man may be able to sing in the soprano range using his normal or modal voice (high chest voice) and not falsetto due to endocrinological reasons, like Radu Marian, or as a result of a larynx that has not completely developed, as is allegedly the case with Michael Maniaci.

 Voice

 A sopranist is able to sing in the soprano vocal range which is approximately between C_{4} and C_{6}, though at times may expand somewhat higher or lower.
 Men of all voice types can possess the wide-ranged and effective falsetto or head voice needed to produce the contralto, mezzo-soprano and soprano vocal ranges.
 Some countertenors can sing up into the female vocal tessituras using the modal register (normal singing production) and need not employ any falsetto.